 Why does the Apostle Peter tell us that Christ is a stumbling block?
-This is may seem like an odd statement, but in this sermon on 1 Peter 2:6-8, Dr. Martyn Lloyd-Jones explains why it is important to understand.
+This is may seem like an odd statement, but in this sermon on 1 Peter 2:6–8, Dr. Martyn Lloyd-Jones explains why it is important to understand.
 He says that Christ is a stumbling block because those that are said to be wise and powerful stumble over His message.
-The Pharisees who are said to be the righteous were shown to be hypocrites when Christ came.
+The Pharisees who were said to be the righteous were shown to be hypocrites when Christ came.
 Those who trust in their own works stumble when they are told that nothing they can do will ever save them.
 Christ crushes our pride and self-trust in order that we might trust in Him alone.
-It is no different today than it was in days of Jesus.
-Fallen men trust in their own wisdom, but Christ shows the wisdom of this world to be foolish and vain.
-It is only by trusting in Christ that anyone can be saved and made right with God.
+It is no different today than it was in the days of Jesus.
+Fallen people trust in their own wisdom, but Christ shows the wisdom of this world to be foolish and vain.
+It is only by trusting in Christ, the stone that the builders rejected, that anyone can be saved and made right with God.

 Additional Scripture Translations

 1 Peter 2:6-8, New American Standard Bible (NASB)

 “Behold, I am laying in Zion a choice stone, a precious cornerstone,

 And the one who believes in Him will not be put to shame.”

 7This precious value, then, is for you who believe; but for unbelievers,